-Blending families requires adjustments for everyone involved; all parents and all children.
+Blending families requires adjustments for everyone involved, parents and children alike.
 The whole family may have to relearn how to interact and socialize while discovering where they fit in the new family dynamic.
-Families have growing pains, and though the trip to becoming a healthily balanced blended family can be rough, the bonds that are often created afterward are worth it.
+Families have growing pains, and though the trip to becoming a healthily balanced blended family can be rough, the bonds that are often created afterward can be invaluable.

-With that in mind, we have compiled a list of quotes that a blended or currently "blending" family can relate to:
+With that in mind, we have compiled a list of quotes that a blended or currently "blending" family may relate to:

 It is not always comfortable stepping up and becoming a stepmom.
 Sometimes it seems nearly impossible to bond and to adjust to the new arrangement, to become a new mom to children who are not legally yours.
 Having to manage the parenting preferences of the children’s biological mother or working with children who may not initially accept you can be taxing at times.
 Every now and again, a reminder is needed that you're doing the best you can and that you are not the first, or only, stepmom to struggle.
 Here are five quotes for new stepmoms:

-"Nothing in the world feels more personal than rejection from a child upon who you have showered love and emotional energy.
+- "Nothing in the world feels more personal than rejection from a child upon who you have showered love and emotional energy.
 But it's not about you.
 Really.
 Moms can brush off the rejection because they know that their children will be back on track the moment a new emotional or physical need arises.
-A stepmom's first instinct is to blame herself and consider what it is she may have done to earn the treatment she received."
+A stepmom's first instinct is to blame herself and consider what it is she may have done to earn the treatment she received." -- Brenda Snyder, LCSW

-"What I'm doing isn't about me, it's about the two little kids that my husband brought into my life.
-It is about them and making sure that they feel safe, happy, and supported."
+- "What I'm doing isn't about me, it's about the two little kids that my husband brought into my life.
+It is about them and making sure that they feel safe, happy, and supported." --Rose Quinn

-"The truth is that the way our ex's, our partner's ex's or even our step-kids see us isn't always about us - it's about them and their struggles, insecurities, fears or limitations.
-You don't have to allow their judgment to become your truth."
+- "The truth is that the way our ex's, our partner's ex's or even our step-kids see us isn't always about us - it's about them and their struggles, insecurities, fears or limitations.
+You don't have to allow their judgment to become your truth." -- Daniell Koepke (Adapted)

 Being a stepdad can be difficult as well, and their family role is often overlooked.
 They may face difficulties trying to gain the respect of the children or may encounter problems with their biological father.
 Stepdads may have to try just as hard as stepmoms to bond with the children and be there for them without caving into the pressures surrounding them.
 The quotes below show what it can be like to be a stepdad:

-"A Stepdad doesn't just marry his wife: He marries her entire situation… He has to find a balance between supporting her and defending her - without overstepping invisible boundaries that may exist."
+- "A Stepdad doesn't just marry his wife: He marries her entire situation… He has to find a balance between supporting her and defending her - without overstepping invisible boundaries that may exist." -- Unknown

 As a stepchild, you may at times feel trapped or compelled to choose a side based on which parent you want to support.
 It can be difficult to feel as though you have two families, or to feel as if someone has stepped in to take the place of one of your parents.

-Here are five quotes that step kids can relate to:
+Here are five quotes that step kids may relate to:

-"You can rise from anything.
+- "You can rise from anything.
 You can completely recreate yourself.
 Nothing is permanent.
 You're not stuck.
 You have choices.
 You can think of new thoughts.
 You can learn something new.
 You can create new habits.
-All that matters is that you decide today and never look back."
+All that matters is that you decide today and never look back." -- Unknown

-"A child cannot have too many people who love them and want to help them succeed."
+- "A child cannot have too many people who love them and want to help them succeed." -- Unknown

 The goal is to push through those tough moments and remember why you're working towards peace and understanding to begin with.
 Here are seven quotes that help explain what it's like to be a part of a blended family:

-"Don't worry if you're not an instant, happily-ever-after blended family.
+- "Don't worry if you're not an instant, happily-ever-after blended family.
 Expect to endure "I give up" days and rejoice in the "I can do this" days.
 It will take work, dedication, an excellent sense of humor, and a strong resolve.
 But hey, since when has any family taken the easy route?
-We don't do ‘easy’ - we do ‘worth it!’”
+We don't do ‘easy’ - we do ‘worth it!’” -- Jessica James (Adapted)

-"Blended Families: Woven together by choice, strengthened together by love tested by everything and each uniquely ours."
+- "Blended Families: Woven together by choice, strengthened together by love tested by everything and each uniquely ours." -- Unknown

-"Family isn't defined only by last names or by blood; it's defined by commitment and by love.
+- "Family isn't defined only by last names or by blood; it's defined by commitment and by love.
 It means showing up when they need it most.
 It means having each other's backs.
 It means choosing to love each other even on those days when you struggle to like each other.
-It means never giving up on each other!"
+It means never giving up on each other!" -- Dave Willis

-"Co-parenting is not a competition.
+- "Co-parenting is not a competition.
 It's a collaboration of two homes working together with the best interest of the child at heart.
-Work for your kids, not against them."
+Work for your kids, not against them." -- Unknown

-"The secret to blending families is…There is no secret.
+- "The secret to blending families is…There is no secret.
 It's scary and awesome and ragged and perfect and always changing.
-Love and laugh hard, try again tomorrow, but that's life advice, right?"
+Love and laugh hard, try again tomorrow, but that's life advice, right?" -- Mir Kamin

-"There is no such thing as a broken family.
+- "There is no such thing as a broken family.
 Family is family and is not determined by marriage certificates, divorce papers, and adoption documents.
-Families are made in the heart."
+Families are made in the heart." -- Joybell

-"For those of you that say ‘this is not what I signed up for’ remember that life is not built for your comfort.
-Life is built by lessons that test you, and push you with every possibility of either demolishing your foundation or reinforcing it!"
+- "For those of you that say ‘this is not what I signed up for’ remember that life is not built for your comfort.
+Life is built by lessons that test you, and push you with every possibility of either demolishing your foundation or reinforcing it!" -- Jessica James

 Living In A Blended Family